 The EC-Simulator software is available and ready-to-run on various operating systems (Linux, Windows, QNX, VxWorks, etc.) and makes use of the acontis Real-time Ethernet drivers, the so called acontis Link Layers

 Software-in-the-Loop (SiL) Simulation

-In this scenarios the EtherCAT network is simulated by a software running on the System Under Test (SUT) and there is no need for a separate hardware.
+In this scenario the EtherCAT network is simulated by a software running on the System Under Test (SUT) and there is no need for a separate hardware.

 Instead of communicating with the Ethernet Controller, the acontis EtherCAT Master software EC-Master is directly exchanging EtherCAT frames with the simulation software.

 Process Data Provider

 Numerous options are available for handling the process data in the application.
 The desired option can be selected individually for each slave.

 - Default implementation (Slave 1):